paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 ### 5: Coding for journalists: APIs

-This week introduces you to basic coding techniques and applies those to a useful technique: scraping.
+This week introduces you to basic coding techniques and applies those to a useful source of data: API.
 By the end of this week you should be able to identify opportunities for using coding in your field, and explain basic coding concepts such as variables, loops, functions and libraries.

 * [Folder for this week](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/tree/master/python)
 * Workshop: Reporting crime, environment or food using APIs - [see Python folder](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/tree/master/python)